 Gay Cruising & Gay Saunas in Seville

 Had enough of gay cruising in Seville – either in the bars or elsewhere?
-For those who want a bit more guaranteed action, the gay saunas in Seville will not disappoint you (unlikely all those faceless Grinder accounts…).
+For those who want a bit more guaranteed action, the gay saunas in Seville will not disappoint you (unlikely all those faceless accounts on Grindr or the other hook up apps…).
 In such a foreign-friendly city you should have no issues visiting any Seville gay sauna if you have read up on your gay sauna etiquette, but you could also consider the one dedicated gay cruising bars in Seville.